-The increase in the provision for income taxes in the three-month period ended March 31, 2014 as compared to the same period in 2013 was mainly due to the increase in operating income, the expiration of the federal research and development credit at the end of 2013, and a change in the composition of projected income in different jurisdictions, partially offset by the domestic production activities deduction.
+The increase in the provision for income taxes in the six-month period ended June 30, 2014 as compared to the same period in 2013 was mainly due to the increase in operating income in 2014, a change in the composition of projected income in different jurisdictions and the expiration of the federal research and development credit at the end of 2013, partially offset by the domestic production activities deduction.

-While we expect our effective income tax rate to decrease during the remainder of 2014, due to discrete items in the first quarter of 2014 which had a negative impact on our tax rate, this expectation does not take into consideration the effect of potential other one-time discrete items that may be recorded in the future.
+While we expect our effective income tax rate to decrease during the remainder of 2014, due to discrete items in the first quarter of 2014 that had a negative impact on our tax rate, this expectation does not take into consideration the effect of potential other one-time discrete items that may be recorded in the future.
 The effective tax rate could be materially different depending on the nature and timing of dispositions of incentive stock options and other employee equity awards.
 Further, our effective tax rate may fluctuate within a fiscal year and from quarter to quarter due to items arising from discrete events, including settlements of tax audits and assessments, the resolution or identification of tax position uncertainties and acquisitions of other companies.